Réal Cloutier: Playing career

 Prior to the WHA's merger with the NHL in 1979, Cloutier's NHL rights belonged to the Chicago Black Hawks, which had selected him in the 1976 NHL Amateur Draft.
 The incoming WHA teams had a maximum of four "priority selections", up to two skaters and two goaltenders, that they could protect from being reclaimed by the NHL team that held their rights.
 In order to save their priority selections for defencemen Paul Baxter and Garry Lariviere, Quebec traded its first-round draft choice (which would turn into future superstar Denis Savard) to Chicago in order to retain Cloutier.
 He proved to be a consistent scorer in the NHL, scoring 42 goals in 1979–80, and, although he was slowed by injuries, 37 and 28 goals his last two full seasons with the Nordiques.
 His second season in the NHL was hampered by an neck injury he suffered in a summer softball game.
 An ankle injury slowed him in the next season to go along with gripes with teammates and publicity.
 Cloutier did not appreciate the end of his Nordique tenure, reflecting in 2019, "I have nothing against the Stastnys, we would have scored tons of points playing with them.
-But Bergeron had other plans.
+But [Michel] Bergeron had other plans.
 Before he arrived, he had said that the Cloutiers, (Marc) Tardif and (Serge) Bernier, it was going to rise.
 He gradually squeezed us down by making us look like troublemakers.
 I quickly understood that when you're the valet, you're not the king."
 He expressed disappointment to have not played for long on the same line as Tardif and Stastny, stating that it cost the team a Stanley Cup.